 Days to Harvest

 You can't really begin harvesting your asparagus spears until the 3rd year after they are planted.
-They need that time to become established and build up their roots.
+They need that time to become established and build up their root systems.
 This is especially true the 1st year of planting when the shoots probably won't be very large.

 You can harvest a few spears in the second year of growth.
-The plants are not really mature, so let them grow after that initial treat.
+The plants are not fully mature, so let them grow after that initial treat.

 Since you won't be harvesting for the first year or so, asparagus requires some patience and preparation.
 Since asparagus is a perennial, you'll need to pick an out of the way spot in the vegetable garden, an area you can till around.